 The Brazilian electric sector legislation currently recognizes the role of independent power producers, which has triggered interest in improving boiler efficiency and increasing electricity generation at mills, allowing the production of enough electricity not only to satisfy sugar mills' need but also a surplus amount for selling to the electricity market.
 Furthermore, the ever increasing electricity demand opens an opportunity for some bagasse cogeneration power plants in Brazil.
-Additionally, the feature of electricity generation from sugarcane coinciding with dry months of the year, when hydroelectric generation system - the most important electricity source in the country - is under stress, should provide a considerable complementary energy and make the bagasse cogeneration electricity attractive for any potential purchasers.
+Additionally, the feature of electricity generation system - the most important electricity source in the country - is under stress, should provide a considerable complementary energy and make the bagasse cogeneration electricity attractive for any potential purchasers.

 Nevertheless, some barriers pose a challenge for implementation of this kind of projects.
 In most cases, the sponsors' culture in the sugar industry is very much influenced by the commodities - sugar and ethanol - market.
 Therefore, they need an extra incentive to invest in electricity production due to the fact that it is a product that can never be stored in order to speculate in price.
 The Power Purchase Agreement requires different negotiation skills, which is not the core of the sugar industry.
 For instance, when signing a long-term electricity contract, the PPA, a given sugar mill has to be confident that it will produce sufficient biomass to supply its cogeneration project.
 Although it seems easy to predict, the volatility of sugarcane productivity may range from 75 to 95 ton of sugarcane per hectare annually depending on the rainfall.
-So, the revenue from GHG emission reductions and other benefits associated with CDM certification offer a worthy financial comfort for the sugar mills, like CESE, which is investing to expand its electric power generation capacity and to operate in a more rationale way under the above mentioned new electric sector circumstances.
+So, the revenue from GHG emission reductions and other benefits associated with CDM certification offer a worthy financial comfort for the sugar mills, like Moema, which is investing to expand its electric power generation capacity and to operate in a more rationale way under the above mentioned new electric sector circumstances.

-This project activity is to reduce 298.209 tCO2e over 7 years.
+This project activity is expected to reduce 85.552 tCO2e over 7 years.

-5 Nastari, 2000.
+6 Nastari, 2000.